GoDieBawb/Village/README.txt

 WASD and hold E to show cursor to exit alerts

+Also Press SpaceBar for easy interactions

 Sources

-Player Character from willymax.0 at http://www.blendswap.com/blends/view/70419
+Player Character from willymax.0 at blendswap Character's Axed from OOLE at at blendswap
-Character's Axed from OOLE at http://www.blendswap.com/blends/view/53587 Pinetree from Rohweder at http://www.blendswap.com/blends/view/72691
+Pinetree from Rohweder at at blendswap
+Song "Tumbling Leaves" by Black Coyote
+Items Plants and Buildings from WorldForge

 Sources Gained from WorldForge assetpack